DCC-EX/dcc-ex.github.io/docs/download/ex-commandstation.md

 hardware and is maintained and supported.

 The new \|EX-I\|
-`does not provide an option to install BaseStation-Classic`{.interpreted-text role="dcc-ex-red-bold"} so if you wish to install it you will need to use the \|Arduino IDE\| or \|VSC\| and download the links below.
+`does not provide an option to install BaseStation-Classic` so if you wish to install it you will need to use the \|Arduino IDE\| or \|VSC\| and download the links below.

 > ::: rst-class